This event is from a previous season. Please check out our events page on our site to see what is coming up this season!

-Racers and spectators alike will be stoked to hear the Bend Oregon 10th annual Riverhouse Rendezvous Slalom Race is staged for March 30th & 31st.
-A collaboration by locally owned paddle outfitters Tumalo Creek Kayak & Canoe, the League of Northwest Whitewater Racers (LNWR), and Riverhouse Resort , the Rendezvous will benefit the Bend Paddle Trail Alliance.
+Racers and spectators alike will be stoked to hear the Bend Oregon 8th annual Riverhouse Rendezvous Slalom Race is staged for March 25th and 26th after a one year hiatus.
+A collaboration and revival by locally owned paddle outfitters Tumalo Creek Kayak & Canoe and the League of Northwest Whitewater Racers (LNWR), the Rendezvous will include four events over two days and benefits the Bend Paddle Trail Alliance.
 Originally a slalom race in the 70’s, the Rendezvous was resuscitated nine years ago by Geoff Frank (Tumalo Creek Kayak & Canoe founding partner and owner) and Bert Hinkley (Pacific Northwest representative for the National Whitewater Slalom Committee).

-The course is run on a popular section of the Deschutes River behind the Riverhouse Hotel, at 3065 N Hwy 97, Bend, OR 97701.
-As a season opener for the Northwest Cup Slalom Paddle Series and a Junior Olympic qualifier, the Rendezvous is also an opportunity for local whitewater enthusiasts to celebrate navigable flow levels before canal diversions are made in April.
+The course is run on a popular section of river behind Riverhouse Hotel on the Deschutes, at 3065 N Hwy 97, Bend, OR 97701.
+As the season’s opener for the Northwest Cup Slalom Paddle Series and a Junior Olympic qualifier, the Rendezvous is also an opportunity for local whitewater enthusiasts to celebrate navigable flow levels before canal diversions are made in April.